-(b) Point charge
+(b) Positive point charge

-(c) Electric dipole Figure 9.21 Equipotential and electric field lines of capacitor, point charge, and dipole 9.2.3 Motion of a charged particle in a uniform electric field When a particle of mass $m$ and charge $Q$ is placed in a uniform electric field of strength $E$ , the field will exert force $QE$ on the charge.
+(c) Electric dipole Figure 8.21: Equipotential and electric field lines of capacitor, point charge, and dipole 8.2.3 Motion of a charged particle in a uniform electric field When a particle of mass m and charge Q is placed in a uniform electric field of strength E , the field will exert force QE on the charge.
 If it is the only force on the particle, the particle will accelerate uniformly.
 Note that, if the particle is negatively charged, it will accelerate in the direction opposite to that of the electric field.
-If the particle has a positive charge, its acceleration is in the direction of the electric field (Figure 9.22).
+If the particle has a positive charge, its acceleration will be in the direction of the electric field (Figure 8.22).